 SAP Business Technology Platform (BTP)

-The SAP Business Technology Platform (formerly SAP Cloud Platform) is provided by SAP primarily for the purposes of running add-ons from SAP partners or in-house developments.
+The SAP Business Technology Platform (formerly SAP Cloud Platform) is, among others, provided by SAP for the purposes of running add-ons from SAP partners or in-house developments.
 This makes it of potential interest to companies using SAP if they are seeking to outsource specific areas or processes to the cloud with products such as our Business Partner Portal for document exchange with suppliers.
 However, a full S/4HANA system wouldn't be operated in the BTP.
 The BTP is considered an innovation platform which also serves as a platform for Fiori applications.

 S/4HANA Cloud extended Edition (EX)

-This is an infrastructure-as-a-service offering.
-The scope of functions is identical to that of an on-premises installed S/4HANA system.
+For the extended Edition, the scope of functions is identical to that of an on-premises installed S/4HANA system.
 The system can be accessed via the classic SAP GUI or via the Fiori Launchpad.
 You have access to the Configuration Guide and SE80.
 SAP offers semi-annual updates, and you make an agreement with SAP which updates will be carried out.
 It is important to note that only the Greenfield approach can be used here, with selective data transfer.

-S/4HANA Cloud essential Edition (ES)
+S/4HANA Cloud private Edition